 Analysis Statement: As noted in the metric section above, our high-quality standards-based curriculum continues to be fully implemented.
-Subject-based PLC teams meet monthly to analyze student data, review curriculum, and collaborate on instructional practices, and site level collaboration also occurs monthly.
+Subject-based PLC teams meet monthly to analyze student data, review curriculum, and collaborate on instructional practices.
 In addition to a full curriculum library consisting of core, ELD, Intervention, Electives, and World Languages courses, we also have a variety of curriculum options including Edmentum and Subject.com offerings.